kconger/MiSTer_web2rgbmatrix/README.md

 OTA Updates
 -------
-To build the OTA file for future updates, use Sketch-->Export Compiled Binary menu option in the Arduino IDE.
+To build a OTA update file, use "Sketch"-->"Export Compiled Binary" menu option in the Arduino IDE.
 The resulting "web2rgbmatrix.ino.bin" file will be under the build folder within the project folder.

 ![matrix_ota_file_build](docs/images/matrix-ota-file-build.jpg "matrix_ota_file_build")